Kali (demon): Puranic accounts

 The Kalki Purana describes him as a huge being, the color of soot, with a large tongue, and a terrible stench.
-From his birth, he carried an Upasthi (worship) boon.
-The Kalki Purana says that this asura (demon) chose gambling, liquor, prostitution, slaughter and gold as his permanent abodes."
+From his birth, he carried an Upasthi (worship) bone.
+The Kalki Purana says that this asura (demon) chose gambling, liquor, prostitution, slaughter and illicitly obtained gold as his permanent abodes.
 The Sanskrit-English Dictionary states Kali is "of a class of mythic beings (related to the Gandharvas, and supposed by some to be fond of gambling)".
-The Bhagavata Purana describes Kali as wearing the garments of a king' and portrays him as a brownish-skinned asura (demon) with a dog-like face, protruding fangs, pointed ears and long green bushy hair, wearing a red loin cloth and golden jewelry.
+The Bhagavata Purana describes Kali as wearing the garments of a king and portrays him as a brownish-skinned asura (demon) with a dog-like face, protruding fangs, pointed ears and long green bushy hair, wearing a red loin cloth and golden jewelry.

-It is believed that the names of the four yugas of time—Satya, Treta, Dvapara and Kali—are named after "dice throws" from a game of dice popular during the Vedic period.
-Their order coincides with the favorability of each throw: Satya is the best throw, whereas Kali is considered the worst.
-During the Mahabharata, King Nala exorcises the disembodied spirit of Kali to a vibhīdaka tree (Terminalia belerica), whose fruits contain nuts which were used as the dice for the vedic dice game.
-Therefore, not only Kali's name, but his penchant for gambling and reputation as being evil comes from this dice game.

-The Hindu texts never mention that the yuga names come from a dice game.
-The Manusmriti (1.69) indicates some ancient Sages named the yugas, although there is no mention of a dice game.